cmstrickland/emo/Readme.md

 ## Bring emoji to your UNIX shell

-This is a tiny binary you can use to generate unicode emoji glyphs easily at the unix command line using descriptive names
+This is a simple static binary utility program you can use to generate unicode emoji glyphs easily at the unix command line using descriptive names

 ```bash
 $ ./emo --list | grep horse